 Over time, skin begins to wrinkle.
 Things in the environment, like ultraviolet (UV) light from the sun, can make the skin less elastic.
 Gravity can cause skin to sag and wrinkle.
 Certain habits, like smoking, also can wrinkle the skin.

 A lot of claims are made about how to make wrinkles go away.
-Many of them don’t work.
+Most of them don't work.
 Some methods can be painful or even dangerous, and many must be done by a doctor.
 Talk with a doctor specially trained in skin problems, called a dermatologist, or your regular doctor if you are worried about wrinkles.

-Age spots, once called “liver spots,” are flat, brown spots often caused by years in the sun.
+Age spots, once called "liver spots," are flat, brown spots often caused by years in the sun.
 They are bigger than freckles and commonly show up on areas like the face, hands, arms, back, and feet.
-Using a broad-spectrum sunscreen that helps protect against two types of the sun’s rays may prevent more age spots.
+Using a broad-spectrum sunscreen that helps protect against two types of the sun's rays (UVA and UVB) may prevent more age spots.

 Skin tags are small, usually flesh-colored growths of skin that have a raised surface.
 They become common as people age, especially for women.
 They are most often found on the eyelids, neck, and body folds such as the armpit, chest, and groin.

 Age spots and skin tags are harmless, although sometimes skin tags can become irritated.
 If your age spots or skin tags bother you, talk to your doctor about having them removed.

 Skin cancer is a very common type of cancer in the United States.
 The main cause of skin cancer is the sun.
 Sunlamps and tanning booths can also cause skin cancer.
 Anyone, of any skin color, can get skin cancer.
 People with fair skin that freckles easily are at greatest risk.
 Skin cancer may be cured if it is found before it spreads to other parts of the body.